brookshelley/brookshelley.github.com/books.md

 ## 2019 <a name="2019"></a>
 <hr>

+**From the Fatherland with Love** — Ryu Murakami

+One of the more bonkers books that Ryu Murakami has written, it combines both  his fascination with violence with a scathing satire on bureaucracy.
+I couldn’t put this down and found myself alternatively horrified and laughing.

 **The Book of Joan** — Lydia Yuknavitch

 This was a very strange, disjointed tale of a post-apocalyptic redemption narrative.
 I can’t say that I know a lot about Joan of Arc, but I trust that Yuknavitch drew from her history to write this.
 I can’t decide quite how I feel about this, but I will say that I found the author’s obsession with genitals and gender rather much.
 Does the author dislike trans people?
 Was she attempting to suggest that they are leading us to a dark, genderless place?
 This was unclear.
 There was a blurb that claimed this author is at the forefront of writing about gender fluidity, and I would say instead, she is mired deep in the past.